FAQ

 /bin:/usr/bin:/usr/local/bin

-The above display style is hard for human to read, it will be better if directories in PATH
+The above display style is hard for human to read, it will be better if directories in `PATH` is displayed in single lines:

 /bin